-Papers must fall within the scope of African Entomology.
+Manuscripts must fall within the scope of African Entomology.
 The authors must agree that the contribution is an original work, was not published elsewhere, is not being considered for publication elsewhere, and will not be submitted for publication elsewhere unless rejected by the journal or withdrawn by the author.
 A submitted manuscript will undergo an initial assessment by the Editor-in-Chief to ensure that it complies with all policies (including plagiarism policies), guidelines and the scope of the journal.
-Thereafter, manuscripts will be assigned to a specialist Subject Editor that will determine whether it is suitable for review or not.
+Thereafter, manuscripts will be assigned to a specialist Subject Editor who will determine whether it is suitable for review or not.
 The Subject Editor will appoint at least two referees per manuscript.
 Authors are encouraged to propose referees and to provide their contact details, but it is at the discretion of the Subject Editor to include these recommended referees.
 Referees will always include at least one that is not on the recommended list.
 The review process is double blind (authors and referees are kept anonymous from each other).
-It is recommended that reviews need to be submitted to the subject editor within 21 days of accepting the role and a minimum of two reports are required to make a decision.
+It is recommended that reviews be submitted to the Subject Editor within 21 days of accepting the role and a minimum of two reports are required to make a decision.
 Based on the referee recommendations the Subject Editor can then make a decision whether to accept the manuscript, with or without minor or major revision, return it for resubmission, or to reject.
-In cases where referee reports differ substantially in terms of their recommendations, the Subject Editor may refer the manuscript to an extra referee.
-Papers returned for resubmission will be treated as new submissions.
-Authors will have 60 days to submit a revised manuscript where after the Subject Editor will make a decision after minor revisions, or in the case of major revisions, the Subject Editor may send the manuscript for another round of review by one or more referees.
+In cases where referee reports differ substantially in terms of their recommendations, the Subject Editor may refer the manuscript to an additional referee.
+Manuscripts returned for resubmission will be treated as new submissions.
+Authors will have 60 days to submit a revised manuscript whereafter the Subject Editor will make a decision after minor revisions, or in the case of major revisions, the Subject Editor may send the manuscript for another round of review by one or more referees.